zydou/arti/doc/dev/notes/hssvc-ipt-algorithms.md

 done by passing an mpsc sender into the IPT Manager's constructor, which is simply cloned and given to each IPT Establisher.

+(Each IPT Establisher is told by the IPT Manager when a descriptor mentioning that IPT is about to be published, so that the IPT Establisher can reject introduction attempts using an unpublished IPT.)

 I think there are too many possible IPTs to maintain experience information about IPTs we used to use;
 the list of experience information would grow to the size of the network.